RuiZhong961230/IVEGE/README.md

 # IVEGE
-An Improved Vegetation Evolution with Dynamic Maturity Strategy and Diverse Mutation Strategy for Global Optimization
+Vegetation Evolution with Dynamic Maturity Strategy and Diverse Mutation Strategy for Solving Optimization Problems

 Necessary packages: opfunu and enoppy.